jhomra21/cursorTesting/README.md

 - Use the login or registration forms to create an account or log in.
 - Once logged in, you can manage your models and generate images based on your inputs.

-## Contributing

-Contributions are welcome!
-Please create a pull request for any enhancements or bug fixes.

 ## License